 It’s lots of transition and change for kiddos and parents to move from school schedules to summer schedules.
 If you are a parent who feels nervous about summer challenges you are not alone.

 As a parent getting ready for summer I’ve been considering the challenges with my eyes wide open this week.
-I’ve done this by looking at the rhythm of our house and the how individual schedules fit with that rhythm.
+I’ve done this by looking at the rhythm of our house and how individual schedules fit with that rhythm.

 Once I began to consider mindfully the best daily rhythm that works for my family I looked at the schedule each family member had planned for the summer.
 I found that there was a lot of inconsistency that felt chaotic.